What is disruptive innovation?

 The history of disruptive innovation

-The idea of disruptive innovation was first introduced by Harvard Business School scholar Clayton M. Christensen in 1995.
-He wrote a paper called Disruptive Technologies: Catching the Wave and then discussed the theory further in his book The Innovator's Dilemma.
+Disruptive innovation was first introduced by Clayton M Christensen in 1995.
+He wrote a paper on Disruptive Technologies while at Harvard Business School.
+It was called 'Catching the Wave' which had theories further detailed in his book 'The Innovator's Dilemma'.

-The term is now considered modern jargon' by some thinkers and publications, although it's still widely used.
+The term is now considered 'modern jargon' by some thinkers and publications, although it's still widely used.

 Examples of disruptive innovation in technology

-Video on demand The concept of streaming TV programmes at any time to your TV would have been completely insane probably a decade ago.
+Video on demand - The concept of streaming TV programmes at any time to your TV would have been completely insane probably a decade ago.